brunobdcorreia/myanimelist-crawler/README.md

 After finishing its crawl, it exports all the info to a dataframe in a .csv file.

+The full dataset can be downloaded on [Kaggle](https://www.kaggle.com/datasets/brunobacelardc/myanimelist-top-1000-anime).

 ![Dataframe-example](assets/df_example.png)
 Sample picture of the dataframe.